lu-sketch/lu-sketch/README.md

-- 👋 Hi, I’m @lu-sketch / Lucille Jordaan
+- 👋 Hi, I'm Lucille Jordaan
 - 👀 I’m interested in Machine Learning Models and building apps to interact with these models
 - 🌱 I’m currently a Coding Mentor / Code Reviewer with HyperionDev.
 I have Python, Machine Learning (Pandas, Keras, Tensorflow)
-- 💞️ I’m looking to collaborate on CNN Neural networks (Plant Disease classifications, GIS data in Agriculture)
+- 💞️ I’m looking to collaborate on Machine Learning and AI projects i.e. Neural networks in any sector but are passionate about the Agriculture and environmental sectors (Plant Disease classifications, Soil studies, Wildlife monitoring, Agronomy GIS applications)
 - 📫 How to reach me wiidlucille@gmail.com

 <!---